GTR-Turbo: Merged Checkpoint is Secretly a Free Teacher for Agentic VLM Training: Related Works

 \subsection{Agent Training for LLMs and VLMs}

 Training agents that utilize general-purpose foundation models to solve specific decision-making problems has long been a central research topic.
-Early work primarily focuses on training-free prompting techniques or additional adapter modules to fixed base models \cite{wei2022chain, yao2023tree, yao2023react, wang2023describe, wang2023voyager, huang2022language, park2023generative, ahn2022can, shinn2023reflexion, wu2023autogen}.
-For multimodal tasks built upon VLM backbones, common approaches involve translating observations into textual descriptions or aligning their embeddings with LLMs \cite{ahn2022can, driess2023palm, gao2024physically, huang2023voxposer, mu2023embodiedgpt, sumers2023distilling, yang2024octopus, brohan2023rt,zhou2024wall}.
+Early work primarily focuses on training-free prompting techniques or adding adapter modules to fixed base models \cite{wei2022chain, yao2023tree, yao2023react, wang2023describe, wang2023voyager, huang2022language, park2023generative, ahn2022can, shinn2023reflexion, wu2023autogen,zhou2024wall}.
+For multimodal tasks built upon VLM backbones, common approaches involve translating observations into textual descriptions or aligning their embeddings with LLMs \cite{ahn2022can, driess2023palm, gao2024physically, huang2023voxposer, mu2023embodiedgpt, sumers2023distilling, yang2024octopus, brohan2023rt,yang2024embodied}.
 However, such limited model adjustments struggle to cope with dynamic and complex environments, restricting the agent's robustness and adaptability.\looseness-1

 More recent studies have focused on using RL to obtain improved agent policies through interaction with the environment.
-Beyond traditional PPO \cite{schulman2017proximal}, variants such as GRPO \cite{shao2024deepseekmath} and DAPO \cite{yu2025dapo} enhance training stability and sample efficiency, together with long Chain-of-Thought reasoning and inference-time scaling, showing strong performance in single-turn tasks such as math and code.
+Beyond traditional PPO \cite{schulman2017proximal}, variants such as GRPO \cite{shao2024deepseekmath} and DAPO \cite{yu2025dapo} improve training stability and sample efficiency, while enabling long Chain-of-Thought reasoning and inference-time scaling, achieving strong performance on single-turn tasks such as math and code.

-For multi-turn agentic tasks, concurrently with our work, a variety of large-scale RL training systems have emerged \cite{fu2025areal, wang2025ragen, zhang2025agentrl, li2025efficient}.
+For multi-turn agentic tasks, concurrently with our work, a variety of large-scale RL training systems have emerged \cite{fu2025areal, wang2025ragen, zhang2025agentrl, li2025efficient, yu2026proact}.
 In the context of general visual reasoning, RL4VLM \cite{zhai2025fine} introduced a foundational framework that directly applies PPO to VLM post-training, providing a reference point for many subsequent studies \cite{wei2025gtr, wang2025vagen}.